microfleet/core/packages/core/docs/recipes/validation.md

 The `Validator` plugin exports its methods into the `Service` instance.
 You can access validation methods by calling `validate`, `validateSync` etc. Available methods and properties are described in the [API Reference](../reference/service/plugins/validator.md).
 All schemas defined using [JSON Schema Standart](https://json-schema.org/specification.html) and all validation keywords before `draft-07`.

-As mentioned before, our service will consume and validate `TODO` object, so we have to define its validation schema:
+As it was mentioned before, our service will consume and validate `todo` object, so we have to define its validation schema:
 ```json
 // schemas/objects/todo.json
 {